Deciding on a career

 How do I find out what would suit me?

-Work to live, or live to work – think about what motivates you.
+Think about what motivates you.
 Also consider recent activities that gave you a real sense of achievement – what skills were you using?
-Think about:

 • Do you work best when interacting with people, or generating ideas, or practical work?